-&lt;sup>3 Competitors may submit their Phase 3 submission for review any time before April 26th, 2024, as soon as submission requirements are met.
-After submission, if not selected for award, a team may resubmit their application 1 additional time (two submissions allowed per team total).
+4 Competitors may submit their Phase 3 submission for review any time before August 30, 2024, as soon as submission requirements are met.
+After submission, if not selected for award, a team may resubmit their application 1 additional time (two submissions allowed per team total) up until the Phase 3 submission deadline.

-- Project Pro Forma(s) (minimum 2) - Phase 3 narrative, providing evidence of the incorporation of meaningful benefits, community engagement, post prize replicability and scalability, and self-reflection.
+- Community Power Accelerator Project Financing Confirmation Documentation Sheets for each project (minimum 2) with investor reference letters - Project Pro Forma(s) (minimum 2) - Phase 3 narrative, providing evidence of the incorporation of meaningful benefits, community engagement, and post prize replicability and scalability.

-All submission materials must be uploaded to the Community Power Accelerator Prize HeroX page before the final Phase 3 submission deadline: April 26, 2024, at 5 p.m.
+All submission materials must be uploaded to the Community Power Accelerator Prize HeroX page before the final Phase 3 submission deadline: August 30, 2024, at 5 p.m.
 ET.

 2. Assessment: The Prize Administrator screens submissions for eligibility and completion and assigns advisor expert reviewers to independently evaluate the content of each submission.
 The advisory reviewers may include federal and nonfederal subject matter experts with expertise in relevant areas.
 Advisory reviewers will review submissions and provide input to the Prize Administrator and DOE.
-The final determination of winners will take reviewer scores, discussions with reviewers (if applicable), interview findings (if applicable), and the program policy factors listed in Appendix A.11 (Page 31) of the Phase 2 rules into account.
+The final determination of winners will take reviewer scores, discussions with reviewers (if applicable), interview findings (if applicable), and the program policy factors listed in Appendix A.11 into account.
 DOE is the judge and final decision maker and may elect to award all, none, or some of the submissions accepted at each submission deadline.